Collect actual data in the last week (7 days) from this team.

 … how to make a choice

-- Player A uses the cube to choose the card that suits them better (matching color).
+Use the app to choose the card which suits them better.

 … how to guide a conversation